 - The assessment criteria sheet for the written research proposal will be uploaded to the course blackboard site well in advance of the due date. - Below are some of the questions the examiners of your Research Proposal will have in mind as they read your document.
-You should use these questions to guide you as you write. - Is the topic clearly explained and put into context? - o Are the scope and aims of the literature review clearly explained? - o Is it a comprehensive review of the relevant literature? - Have gaps, conflicts, inconsistencies and/or errors in the literature been identified? - o Has the literature been critically analysed and discussed in sufficient detail? - o Is the literature review well-structured and organised? - o Have you linked the literature review to the need for your research? - Have you established a clear hypothesis for your intended research to answer? - Have you identified major methods to be developed/used? - Have you clearly justified the rationale underlying the planned experiments?
+You should use these questions to guide you as you write. - Is the topic clearly explained and put into context? - o Are the scope and aims of the literature review clearly explained? - Is it a comprehensive review of the relevant literature? - o Have gaps, conflicts, inconsistencies and/or errors in the literature been identified? - Has the literature been critically analysed and discussed in sufficient detail? - Is the literature review well-structured and organised? - Have you linked the literature review to the need for your research? - Have you established a clear hypothesis for your intended research to answer? - Have you identified major methods to be developed/used? - Have you clearly justified the rationale underlying the planned experiments?
 How do these address your hypothesis/aims? - Have you assessed the time required for the suggested work and is the assigned time realistic? - Is the proposal written clearly and concisely?
-Is it intelligible to a non-specialist reader? - o Is the writing style good? (grammar, sentence construction, paragraph construction) - o Does poor presentation divert attention away from the content? - Has there been effective use of figures/diagrams/tables to illustrate and reinforce key concepts.
+Is it intelligible to a non-specialist reader? - Is the writing style good? (grammar, sentence construction, paragraph construction) - \circ $\;$ Does poor presentation divert attention away from the content? - Has there been effective use of figures/diagrams/tables to illustrate and reinforce key concepts.

-Deadline and copies
+Deadline and Copies

-An electronic copy (both word and pdf versions) of the report must be submitted to Turnitin by 2.00pm on the specified date as per the electronic course profile.
-Any candidate who submits their report late without a formal extension granted by the Course Coordinator will be penalised.
-Your report (pdf) will be sent electronically to your examiners for marking.
-You will not be required to submit any hard copies of the report.
+- An electronic copy (both word and pdf versions) of the report must be submitted to Turnitin by 2.00pm on the specified date as per the electronic course profile. - Any candidate who submits their report late without a formal extension as required by UQ Policy will be penalised.

-Please be aware that Turnitin has a maximum file upload size of 40MB.
+- Your report (pdf) will be sent electronically to your examiners for marking.
+You will not be required to submit any hard copies of the report. - Please be aware that Turnitin has a maximum file upload size of 100MB.
+If your internet connection is poor or slow, a smaller file size is recommended.